PavanRangani/docs/docs/prd/tasks/tasks.md

 - During the Edit of the Trigger, Due date can not be set less than current date.

-- When the trigger is updated, those changes will be only reflected in upcoming instance of the task.
-It won't be reflected in already created instances of the task (To avoid the cases where open instance can be removed from queue.)
-For this, system shows warning message.
+- When the dates of the trigger is updated, those changes will be only reflected in the upcoming instance of the task.
+It won't be reflected in open instances of the task and the system shows a proper warning message for those changes.

 - When details of the Trigger other than Date is updated, those changes will be reflected in all the instance of the task (Upcoming or already created)